angu-software/swift-simple-snapshot-testing/Worklog.md

 ## In Progress

+- [ ] compare viewSnapshot with reference snapshot

 ## Backlog

 - [ ] snapshot name from test function with parameters
-- [ ] reliable root path for storing snapshot reference and diffs
-- [ ] store recorded snapshot in repo
 - [ ] load reference image (if exists)
-- [ ] compare viewSnapshot with reference snapshot
 - [ ] create a diff image
 - [ ] store diff image in repo
 - [ ] fail test viewSnapshot is not matching reference snapshot
 - [ ] Image (snapshot) renderer type that can handle different platforms (iOS, MacOS, ...)
+- [ ] Config to define stored/compared image format

 ### PublicAPI